mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "Like I said, I'll be fine."
 The things she said were nothing new, though they always bothered me more than they ought to have.
 We worked side-by-side in silence for a few clicks, and then she began again.

-"How are Mel and Kip doing?
+"How are Melna and Kipnu doing?
 Any new stories for an old lady?"

 "They are fine."